 Have you ever seen a nuclear reactor?
 Ever wonder how electricity is generated from nuclear energy?
-Satisfy your curiosity by visiting the Experimental Breeder Reactor-I (EBR-I) Atomic Museum, located on Highway 20-26 between Idaho Falls and Arco (see map).
-The facility, a National Historic Landmark where usable electricity was first generated from nuclear energy in 1951, is open to the public from Memorial Day weekend through Labor day weekend - seven days a week - from 9am to 5pm.
-Admission is free.
-You'll see four nuclear reactors, including two aircraft nuclear propulsion prototypes, a reactor control room, remote handling devices for radioactive materials, radiation detection equipment, and much more.
-You'll learn how electricity is produced from splitting atoms and see numerous explanatory displays and exhibits.
-You can walk through the plant using the printed tour instructions, or take a guided tour with one of the summer season tour guides.
+Satisfy your curiosity by visiting the Experimental Breeder Reactor-I (EBR-I) Atomic Museum, located on Highway 20-26 between Idaho Falls and Arco.
+The facility, a National Historic Landmark where usable electricity was first generated from nuclear energy in 1951, is open to the public.
+You’ll see four nuclear reactors, including two aircraft nuclear propulsion prototypes, a reactor control room, remote handling devices for radioactive materials, and radiation detection equipment.
+Learn how electricity is produced from splitting atoms and see numerous explanatory displays and exhibits.

 - Self-guided and guided tours available depending on the season.

 - Please call or visit the website to confirm hours of operation and fees.